Osmeña Highway: Name

 President Sergio Osmeña Sr. Highway (Osmeña Highway) is named after Sergio Osmeña, the fourth President of the Philippines.
-Since 1989, its name has also been alternatively applied to South Luzon Expressway's section from Magallanes Interchange to kilometer 28.387 in San Pedro, Laguna.
-It was also used further south in Laguna up to Calamba, Laguna until 1992 when this segment was renamed after Dr. José Rizal by virtue of Republic Act No. 7625.
+Since 1989, its name has also been alternatively applied to South Luzon Expressway's section from Magallanes Interchange in Makati to kilometer 28.387 in San Pedro, Laguna.
+It was also used further south in Laguna up to Calamba until it was renamed in 1992 after Dr. José Rizal.

 South Superhighway is the older name of the highway and is currently more widely used alternatively.
-It is also the alternative name of the tolled South Luzon Expressway.
+It is also the alternative name of the tolled South Luzon Expressway from Magallanes Interchange in Makati to the end of SLEX and starting point of STAR Tollway in Santo Tomas, Batangas.
 It was also known as and forms part of Manila South Diversion Road or simply South Diversion Road.